donejs/donejs/docs/guides/generator.md

 @parent DoneJS
 @hide sidebar
 @outline 2 ol
 @description Generators add additional functionality to DoneJS applications.
-In this guide will create a generator that adds JSHint and an `.editorconfig` file to a DoneJS application.
+In this guide will create a generator that adds JSHint and a `.editorconfig` file to a DoneJS application.

 @body